Homeowner inspecting wet drywall with moisture meter to decide whether water-damaged drywall can be saved or replaced

 If drywall meets these conditions, recovery is often possible through proper drying.
 You can follow structured drying methods in our guide on how to dry walls after water damage.

-How Long Can Drywall Stay Wet Before It Is Ruined?
+How Long Can Drywall Stay Wet Before It Needs Replacement?

 Time is one of the most critical factors in determining whether drywall can be saved.
 The longer drywall remains wet, the greater the risk of structural damage and mold growth.